Ricardo Punzalan

-Ricardo L. Punzalan, Ph.D., is an Associate Professor of Information at the University of Michigan School of Information.
+Ricardo L. Punzalan is a Filipino American archivist who is an associate professor of information at the University of Michigan School of Information.
 He has shaped the fields of archival science, virtual reunification, repatriation, reparative description, and has studied the nature of collections in both museums and archives.
-He holds undergraduate and Masters degrees from the University of the Philippines and a doctorate in information science from the University of Michigan.
+He holds undergraduate and master's degrees from the University of the Philippines and a doctorate in information science from the University of Michigan.

-Archival Career
+Career

 Punzalan began a career in archives and museums following his studies at the University of the Philippines.
 After undergraduate studies at the University of the Philippines, he served as the archivist of the Jorge B. Vargas Museum and Filipiniana Research Center.
 This work served as partial basis for Punzalan's 2005 Masters thesis, which discussed the context of museum archives and used the Vargas Museum as a case study.
 Following graduation, Punzalan taught at the University of the Philippines School of Library and Information Studies.
 He later served as an archivist processing records of the Culion Leprosarium, a U.S. colonial institution for the segregation of individuals with Hansen's disease.
 Punzalan was also recognized as a historian of archives in the Philippines, where he published about the legacy of three centuries of Spanish colonization on the Philippine National Archives.